-Online Weekly Writing Responses (GELOs 1, 2, 4, 5): Roughly once a week (usually before Wednesday classes), you will post a response on Canvas to a discussion I will start regarding the readings or topics we've discussed for the week.
+Online Weekly Canvas Responses (GELOs 1, 2, 4, 5): Roughly once a week, you will post a response on Canvas to a discussion I will start regarding the readings or topics we've discussed for the week.
 You are welcome to post a response discussing your own thoughts on the matter, or something responding to a post one of your peers has written.
 Each response should be about 250-350 words and must be submitted before the beginning of class on the day it is listed as due on the course schedule for that week.
 However, you are encouraged to post your responses well in advance of class to give your peers-and me- adequate time to read your responses before our in-class discussion.

 Out-of-Class Essays (GELOs 1-5): There will be three major out-of-class essays in which students will analyze and respond to the topics and readings we cover in class.
 Students will submit rough drafts of each, for which they will receive teacher feedback as well as additional feedback from their peers during in-class peer editing workshops.
 To encourage exploration of the various and vital stages of the writing process, all draft submissions and participation in peer editing workshops are mandatory and count for part of your final grade for the assignment.
-You will submit your final draft of each essay in a hard copy portfolio including all rough drafts and other prewriting material from your writing process.
-All essays must be typed in 12-point Times New Roman font, double-spaced, with 1-inch margins, meet MLA formatting guidelines, and submitted online via Canvas.
-You will also be required to submit a hardcopy of your essays in class on the assigned due-date.
+All drafts of all essays will be submitted electronically via Canvas, meaning I will not be collecting hard copies.
+However, attendance is mandatory on due dates for all major essays; missing class on a major essay due date will result in a five-point deduction from the essay's final grade.
+All essays must be typed in 12-point Times New Roman font, double-spaced, with 1-inch margins, and meet MLA formatting guidelines.
+See The Everyday Writer or the OWL guide (https://owl.english.purdue.edu/owl/resource/747/01/) for help.

-In-Class Essays (GELOs 2-5): There will be two, 500-word, in-class essays: a diagnostic essay for which you will not be graded, and one other for which you will be graded.
+In-Class Essays (GELOs 2-5): There will be two, 500-750-word, in-class essays: a diagnostic essay for which you will not be graded, and one other for which you will be graded.
 You will be given a specific prompt that addresses readings and topics we have covered in class and you will have the entire class period to write (punctuality is especially important on in-class essay days so that you will neither lose valuable writing time nor distract your peers as they work).
 In-class essays will ideally be composed on a laptop and uploaded to Canvas by the end of the class period, but also may be hand-written in blue or black ink in a greenbook, which are available at the campus bookstore and various other locations on campus.
 Please notify me and provide formal documentation from the Accessible Education Center (AEC) if you need accommodations for the in-class essays.
 If you know in advance that you will be absent on the day of an in-class essay, please notify me ahead of time to make necessary arrangements.